Swamiji TV

 Recognise holiness in others

-"All beings, Ātmā and Paramātmā, they are all the light of God."
+"All creatures, Ātmā and Paramātmā, are all the light of God."

-"If you see God in others, then you can see Him in you."
+"If you cannot see Him in others, you definitely cannot see Him in you."

 Filming location: Vép, Hungary